-As striking as they can be, this is not a color that should be intentionally produced, celebrated, or desired.
+As striking as they can be, this is not a color that should be intentionally produced, celebrated, or desired in Great Danes.

 Double Merle Great Danes are often blind and/or deaf and can have other significant health problems, including autoimmune disorders, eye disorders, deformities, aggression, allergies, and problems with their heart, thyroid, and digestive system.

 Many Great Danes carry the merle gene.
-Merle genes are responsible for creating the Merle and Harlequin coats, as well as any off standard colors with spots (‘merlequin’, ‘fawnequin’, etc.).
+Merle genes are responsible for creating the beautiful Merle and Harlequin coats, as well as many off standard colors with spots (‘merlequin’, ‘fawnequin’, etc.).

 By itself, the merle gene is ok.

 Double Merle puppies happen in litters where a breeder paired (either intentionally or accidentally) two dogs that each carry the merle gene.
 Not all puppies in a litter bred like this will be double-merle.